givasile/effector/docs/docs/tutorials/01_linear_model.md

 ## Robust and Heterogeneity-aware ALE (RHALE)

-Robust and Heterogeneity-aware ALE (RHALE) is a variant of ALE that is more robust to outliers and can handle heterogeneity, proposed by [Gkolemis et. al](https://arxiv.org/abs/2309.11193).
-In they paper, they showed that RHALE has some advantages: (a) it ensures on-distribution sampling (b) an unbiased estimation of the heterogeneity (heterogeneity-aware) and (c) an optimal trade-off between bias and variance.
-This is achieved by using a variable-size binning method, instead of the equisized binning method used by ALE.
+Robust and Heterogeneity-aware ALE (RHALE) is a variant of ALE, proposed by [Gkolemis et. al](https://arxiv.org/abs/2309.11193).
+In their paper, they showed that RHALE has specific advantages over ALE: (a) it ensures on-distribution sampling (b) an unbiased estimation of the heterogeneity and (c) an optimal trade-off between bias and variance.
+These are achieved using an automated variable-size binning splitting approach.
 Let's see how it works in practice.

 ```python